vishnuvartthan/Image-Processing-FPGA/README.md

 * Although computationally simple, it serves as a foundation for more advanced filters.

-- Gaussian Filter:
+### Gaussian Filter:

 * The Gaussian filter smooths the image while preserving edges better than the Box Filter by applying a weighted average.

 * It uses a Gaussian kernel, which gives higher weights to the central pixels and lower weights to the surrounding ones, effectively blurring the image with minimal edge distortion.

-It is widely used in preprocessing stages to reduce noise while maintaining important features.
+* It is widely used in preprocessing stages to reduce noise while maintaining important features.

-- Moving Average Filter:
+### Moving Average Filter:

 * This filter calculates the average of a group of surrounding pixels, typically within a sliding window, and is used to remove high-frequency noise in images.

 * It’s useful in reducing the sharp fluctuations in pixel intensity that occur in noisy or less than ideal conditions.

-- Grayscale Conversion:
+### Grayscale Conversion:

 * Grayscale conversion involves converting a colored RGB image to shades of gray by computing a weighted sum of the red, green, and blue pixel values.

 * This step simplifies image analysis and is commonly used in various computer vision algorithms for edge detection, feature extraction, and pattern recognition.

-- Box Filter:

-* A simple averaging filter that replaces each pixel value with the average of the surrounding pixels.

-* Used for basic image smoothing.

 ### FPGA Implementation Strategy: